FTarfasse/quick-perf-wiki/@ExpectUpdatedColumn.md

-With this annotation, the test will fail if the number of updated columns is not equal to this expected.
+With this annotation, the test will fail if the number of updated columns is not equal to the one expected.

 ### :wrench: Parameters
 |Parameter  |Type| Meaning                             | Default value  |